Man kills four children with hatchet after jumping into nursery

-Man kills four children with hatchet after jumping into nursery in Brazil
+Man kills four children with hatchet after climbing over wall in nursery in Brazil

-City of Blumenau rocked by horror attack which also left children aged two and under in hospital
+City of Blumenau rocked by horror attack as killer turns himself over to cops

-A man “scaled the walls” of a nursery with a hatchet and killed at least four children and injured at least four others in southern Brazil, authorities have said.
+A man scaled the walls of a nursery with a hatchet and killed at least four children and injured several others in southern Brazil, authorities said.

-Police said a 25-year-old man had been arrested over the attack in the city of Blumenau, Santa Catarina, while Hospital Santo Antonio said four children aged zero to two were under medical care there after the attack.
+Police said a 25-year-old man turned himself in after the attack on Wednesday morning in the city of Blumenau, Santa Catarina, though his motive remained unknown.

+Local media cited police and hospital staff saying that three boys and a girl, aged between five and seven, were dead and two boys and two girls, aged between three and five, were among those injured.
+Another child was injured but had already been released, according to news site La Folha.

-Firefighters said that around 40 children had been inside the creche at the time of the attack.
-They added that the assailant had jumped over a wall in order to gain entrance to the building and had apparently targeted staff and children at random.
+Firefighters said that around 40 children had been inside the nursery at the time of the attack.
+The killer arrived on a motorcycle and climbed a wall in order to gain entry to the building before targeting staff and children at random with his hand axe, police said.

-Images broadcast on television showed weeping parents outside the private daycare center, named Cantinho do Bom Pastor.
+A teacher at the nursery, who identified herself only as Simone, told La Folha she locked the room where the children were to try to protect them.
+On fleeing the scene, the attacker headed to the 10th Military Police Station of Santa Catarina, around two miles away, where he handed himself over to police.

+Ulisses Gabriel, head of the Civil Police of Santa Catarina, said the man was under arrest and would be questioned.

 President Luiz Inacio Lula da Silva called the attack a “monstrosity” and shared his condolences on Twitter, writing: “There is no greater pain than that of a family that loses its children or grandchildren, even more so in an act of violence against innocent and defenceless children.”